 Why limit arrival counts you might ask?
 One has to consider tourism "capacities" of the islands and how that will effect future trends.
 Maui and O'ahu likely reached their carrying capacity (for visitors) years ago, thus have few remaining competitive development opportunities and will not have the statistical fluctuations or upside growth potentials seen on Kaua'i.
-In fact, due to growth in 2007, Kaua'i has now about reached its own carrying capacity pending completion of on-going development in areas like Po'ipu.
+In fact, due to growth in recent years, Kaua'i has now about reached its own carrying capacity pending completion of on-going development.

-The Big Island of Hawaii, the largest in the chain typically ranges between 100,000-150,000 arrivals each month.
-These numbers were generally higher in 2007 in comparison to either 2006 or 2005.
+The largest in the chain typically ranges between 112,000-150,000 arrivals each month.
 Excluding the summer "hump" felt through all the islands, the number of arrivals fluctuates much less than some other islands in the chain, so visitation is usually about the same in Hawai'i.
-Spring visitation was notably higher in 2007 when compared to 2006 and Fall visitation was notably lower.
 The events we noted on the best time to travel to Hawaii page, that are held each spring and fall, can increase visitor ratios on the island.

-Maui, the second largest island in the chain, typically ranges between 175,000-250,000 arrivals each month.
-On some years Maui's arrival numbers bounce around a good bit throughout the year, but in 2007 they remained fairly constant.
+The second largest island in the chain, typically ranges between 195,000-250,000 arrivals each month.
 The summer "hump" is by far the largest period of arrivals, but there are also significant spikes at other times during the year, most notably around the Christmas holidays.
-Maui also saw more arrivals in 2007 than either 2006 or 2005.
-March has the largest notable increase in 2007, while December had the most notable decrease.

-Kauai, the fourth largest island in the chain, typically ranges between 95,000-120,000 visitors each month.
+The fourth largest island in the chain, typically ranges between 87,000-120,000 visitors each month.
 Kauai, in general, is a much quieter island (arrival wise) when compared to the likes of the other islands in the chain.
 But that may be due to its size and "theme" (all things green).
 The summer "hump" is the only really busy time on the island, though it's not as distinct as the "hump" Maui and Oahu experience.
-Kauai, like Maui and the Big Island, saw higher arrival numbers in 2007 than previously in either 2006 or 2005.
-It is also clear the Kauai saw a notable increase in Spring and early Summer 2007 traffic when compared to 2006.

-Oahu, the third largest island in the chain, typically ranges between 350,000-450,000 visitors each month.
+The third largest island in the chain, typically ranges between 408,000-516,000 visitors each month.
 As you can quickly see, that number quickly dwarfs the other islands arrival data.
 Oahu is widely popular with visitors abroad, and given that 75% of the state's population lives on this single island, the arrival data can skew accordingly.
-Oahu's numbers were down in 2007 in comparison to 2006, but Oahu remains the most popular island of choice for many visitors.
-The drop in visitation, as noted, has now happened twice in a row over the last three years.

-Molokai and Lanai only make up 2% of all visitor arrivals combined.
-If you're heading to the islands, we suggest you look at the detailed statistics provided on the Hawaii government page linked above.
+These two islands only make up slightly more than 1% of all visitor arrivals combined.
+If you're heading to either of these two islands, and are curious about this data, we suggest you look at the detailed statistics provided on the Hawaii Tourism Authority website.